AishaKhalfan/airbnb-clone-project/README.md

 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+# Tasks
+## 0. Project Initialization
+**Objective**: Set up your GitHub repository for the AirBnB Clone project.

+**Instructions**:

+- Create a new public repository on GitHub named *airbnb-clone-project*.

+- Initialize the repository with a README.md file.

+- In the README.md, provide a brief overview of the project, including the project goals, the tech stack.

+- Commit and push the changes to your GitHub repository.

+**Repo**:

+- GitHub repository: airbnb-clone-project
+- File: README.md